-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
-Not Applicable Not Applicable What are the Risk/s Identified?
-Identify risk/s related to material topic of the organization Management Approach Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Identify the opportunity/ies related to material topic of the organization Management Approach Not Applicable Not Applicable
+Disclosure Quantity Units No. of substantiated complaints on product or service health and s N/A # No. of complaints addressed N/A # What is the impact and where does it occur?
+What is the Management Approach organization's involvement in the impact?
+Identify the impact and where it occurs (i.e., primary business What policies, commitments operations and/or supply chain) resources, grievance mecha and initiatives do you have Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Not Applicable Not Applicable What are the Risk/s Identified?
+Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
+Manage ement Approach Identify the opportunity/ies related to material topic of the organization Not Applicable No t Applicable